What is behavioral retargeting, and how can you use it?⏱️ 4 min read

 1. User information categories

-Location: GPS, when switched on, and IP address tracks your geographical location from where you live to where you spend most of your time.
+• Location: GPS, when switched on, and IP address track your geographical location from where you live to where you spend most of your time.

-Clicks and links: Clickable links that direct you to the Internet sites content
+• Clicks and links: Clickable links that direct you to the website’s content.

-View Time: Amount of time spent on a particular page (surfing/reading)
+• View Time: The amount of time spent on a particular page (surfing/reading).

-Visited pages: The frequency of visiting web pages (once, multiple, none)
+• Visited pages: The frequency of visiting web pages (once, multiple, or none).

 TARGETING THE PREFERENCES